MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 > [!TIP]
 > Determine a high availability and disaster recovery (HADR) solution for each of the archetypes in your SAP landscape early on.
 Ensure that the solution covers all SAP components.
 >
-> Configure HADR on Azure early, in least one landscape, and keep it active.
+> Configure an HADR solution on Azure early, in least one landscape, and keep it active.
 Then your teams can get experience with the solution's technologies, which might differ from existing technologies.
-Configure HADR early to help you develop and evolve your standard operating procedures (SOP).
+Configure HADR early to help develop and evolve your standard operating procedures (SOPs).
 >
 > Plan to have complete high availability, disaster recovery, and backup protection for production workloads as soon as the system is live.

 This article covers the following aspects of BCDR for an enterprise-scale SAP scenario:

-- High availability within an Azure region.
+- High availability within an Azure region

-- Backup and restore considerations.
+- Backup and restore considerations
-- Criteria to decide between cross-regional and regional disaster recovery.
+- Criteria to decide between cross-regional and regional disaster recovery

 ## High availability within an Azure region